jeffersonsimaogoncalves/cakephp-slack-log-engine/README.md

 - `clientClass` [string(optional)] slack client class.
 This option is used only with `hookUrl` option.

 Other available settings can be seen at [Slack for PHP Official Docs](https://github.com/maknz/slack#settings)
+## Credits

+This work is based on the [code by Hiroki Shimizu](https://github.com/hiromi2424/cakephp-slack-log-engine).